rougier/dana/dana/doc/source/installation.rst

 .. title:: Installation

-Installation
+.. include:: common.rst

+Standard installation
 ===============================================================================

-Dana  is a python  package that  may be  used without  installation and  be ran in-place,  provided  you  have  a  running  `numpy  <http://numpy.scipy.org/>`_ installation.
-If you want to experiment  with dana and run the examples before to install it on your development machine, add either the extracted dana source archive directory or the compressed runtime egg to your ``PYTHONPATH``.
+DANA  is a python  package that  may be  used without  installation and  be ran in-place, provided  you have a running  `numpy`_ installation.
+If  you want to experiment  with  DANA and  run  the  examples before  to  install  it on  your development machine, add either the  extracted dana source archive directory or the compressed runtime egg to your ``PYTHONPATH``.

 On Windows you can specify this from a command line: